makerdao/mips/MIP16/mip16.md

 **Wednesday, week 2**

 - The Governance Facilitators will add the Executive Vote to the voting portal and communicate this to the MakerDAO Community.
+The Weekly Executive vote has an expiration of thirty days.

 ### Overview of the Weekly Governance Cycle